-The Extra Helping™ Food Drive helps restock the shelves at food banks across Ontario this spring
+The Extra Helping™ Food Drive helps restock the shelves at food banks across Alberta this spring

-BRAMPTON, ON, April 2, 2014 /CNW/ - For many Ontarians, spring is a time of growth and renewal, but for local food banks it can mean bare shelves and dwindling resources.
-With food banks in Ontario assisting an average of 375,000 individuals each month, 35 per cent of whom are children, donations continue to be critical this spring.
-From April 3 to 24, Real Canadian Superstore®, Loblaws®, Your Independent Grocer®, no frills® and other Loblaw banner stores are encouraging customers to donate food or funds to their local food bank during the Extra Helping™ Food Drive.
+EDMONTON, April 3, 2014 /CNW/ - For many Albertans, spring is a time of growth and renewal, but for local food banks it can mean bare shelves and dwindling resources.
+With food banks in Alberta assisting an average of 48,653 individuals in a month in 2013, 49 per cent of whom are children, donations continue to be critical this spring.
+From April 3 to 24, Real Canadian Superstore® is encouraging customers to donate food or funds to their local food bank during the Extra Helping™ Food Drive.

-"Hunger is a year round reality for far too many families," says Bill Laidlaw, executive director at the Ontario Association of Food Banks.
-"The Spring Extra Helping™ Food Drive helps us replenish our stock and fight hunger in communities across Ontario.
+"Hunger is a year round reality for far too many families," says Stephanie Rigby, Executive Director at the Alberta Food Banks.
+"The Spring Extra Helping™ Food Drive helps us replenish our stock and fight hunger in communities across Alberta.
 Adding just one item to the food donation bin or two dollars to your grocery bill makes a big difference to local families in need."

 To help, simply purchase or bring nutritious, non-perishable food items and drop them into the in-store Extra Helping™ donation bins, or make a $2 cash donation at check-out.
-Customers can quickly and easily identify the food bank's most needed items while they shop at Loblaws®, Fortinos®, Zehrs Markets®, Your Independent Grocer®, valu-mart®, nofrills® and Real Canadian Superstore® stores with the Extra Helping™ logo on shelves beside the price label.
+Customers can quickly and easily identify the food bank's most needed items while they shop at Real Canadian Superstore® stores with Extra Helping™ logo on shelves beside the price label.

-In Ontario the most needed, non-perishable items include pasta products, rice, canned meat and fish, dry and canned soups and stews, canned fruit and vegetables, flour, hot/cold cereals, whole grain cereals, peanut butter, aseptic packaged or canned/powdered milk, fruit juices, pasta sauce, beans and legumes, infant formula and baby food, according to the Ontario Association of Food Banks.
+In Alberta the most needed, non-perishable items include: canned meat and fish, pasta and sauce, beans, canned fruit and vegetables, peanut butter, soup, infant formula and rice, according to Alberta Food Banks.

 Thanks to the support and generosity of customers, in 2013, the Extra Helping™ Food Drive raised more than $1.9 million in funds and over 1.5 million pounds of food for food banks across the country.
 Loblaw Companies Limited and its banner stores hope to raise $1.8 million and 1.8 million pounds of food in 2014.